bhruszka/ApplauseAssignment/README.md

 - Gunicorn
 ## API schema
 ### [GET] <ip/domain>/match-testers/
 Returns list of testers ordered by experience.
-It can take two query parameters: countries and
+It can take two query parameters:

 #### Query parameters:
 - devices `(array[integer])` - devices for which experience should be calculated, empty means all devices